eBlocker: Do It Yourself

 6. Getting Started

 First of all get familiar with the basic eBlocker functions, the dashboard and the settings.
 It is recommended to first enable HTTPS in eBlocker and install the eBlocker certificate on the clients.
 Then you should mark the trustworthy apps, otherwise you may experience problems with certain apps.
-In the eBlocker manual you will find all important information.
+In the eBlocker Instant Help you will find all important information.

 The initial configuration may take a while: But it’s worth it 🙂